Cdaprod/registry-service/README.md

+# REGS - Registry Service

+The REGS service manages the registration and discovery of services and plugins within the Core Data Archetype (CDA) system.
+It provides dynamic service management, enabling easy registration, deregistration, and discovery of services.

+---

 # Registry Service

 Welcome to the **Registry Service**--the beating heart of the **Core Data Archetype (CDA)**!
 This innovative system design is all about creating a flexible, scalable, and easy-to-maintain framework for managing complex data operations.
 With the Registry Service, you get a powerful registry and dynamic plugin system, allowing seamless integration with tools like Docker and GitHub, making your CDA ecosystem more powerful and cohesive.